-All doctoral students are fully funded for a minimum of four years by departmental Graduate Teaching Assistant (GTA) positions or University Fellowships.
+Eligible doctoral students are fully funded for four years by departmental Graduate Teaching Assistant (GTA) positions or University Fellowships.
 GTA positions and University Fellowships include an annual stipend, health benefits, and a tuition waiver.

 All doctoral students teach for at least two semesters in the First-Year Composition Program.
 Many also have the opportunity to teach advanced writing, technical or business writing, writing about literature, and introductory literature courses.
 As a GTA you will gain valuable experience in designing your own writing course on a theme of your choosing.

 Many of our PhD students also pursue a range of professional opportunities in the English department or at the University of Louisville.
 Such opportunities include the following GTA positions:

 - Assistant Director of Composition